Go Ad-Free

 logoThe People's Perspective on Medicine

-Mouthwash may kill ticks on contact, but dermatologists still recommend removing them with a firm and steady pull using tweezers.
-Do NOT burn a tick!
+Listerine mouthwash may kill ticks on contact, but dermatologists recommend removing them with a firm, steady pull.
+Use tweezers or a tool!

 Q. Last summer I learned that antiseptic mouth rinse kills ticks immediately.
 When I found a tick, I used to remove it and put it into rubbing alcohol where it died after a minute or so.
 Once I had no alcohol, but my mouthwash was handy.
 I wet some toilet paper with it, laid it on the tick for a few seconds and, shazam!
 The tick released its nasty grip.
 I wiped it away with the paper.